ItsJamie9494/ItsJamie9494/README.md

 My name is Jamie Thalacker, and I'm a teenage computer programmer and developer that designs apps and websites.

+:transgender_flag: My pronouns are She/They, and I'm transfem non binary.

 ## :man_technologist: About Me

 ### :telescope: I’m currently working on